xakpc/HtmxPal/README.md

 ![htmx-pal Extension Screenshot](https://github.com/xakpc/HtmxPal/blob/master/resources/screenshot.PNG)

-htmx-pal is a non-official Visual Studio extension that enhances your development experience when working with htmx in Visual Studio 2019 and 2022.
+htmx-pal is a non-official Visual Studio extension that enhances your development experience when working with htmx in Visual Studio 2022.
 It provides code completion and quick info (IntelliSense) features for htmx attributes, making writing and understanding htmx-powered web applications easier.

 ### Key Features